qvt/qvtr2coq/README.md

 *QVTr2Coq* is a systematic embedding of the [QVT Relations](http://www.omg.org/spec/QVT/1.1/) (QVT-R) transformation language in Constructive Type Theory as implemented by the [Coq proof assistant](http://coq.inria.fr/).
 The framework allows to manually construct and verify implementations of QVT-R transformation programs in Coq.
+Verified transformations can be used as a test oracle, i.e., for testing existing QVT-R transformation tools if they are in compliance with standardised semantics.

-## Example Use as a Test Oracle
+## Description

 QVT-R semantics are complex and not well understood.
 At the present time, QVT-R semantics are implicitly modeled in tooling, but we cannot be sure if interpreters do what we expect the QVT-R specification to do.